happycube/ld-decode/README.md

 > [!WARNING]
 > - Odysee uploads the provided web AVC files are ideal.
-> - Vimeo uploads de-interlace the FFV1 export it re-encodes pregressive SD quite well.
+> - Vimeo uploads de-interlace the FFV1 export it re-encodes progressive SD quite well.
-> - YouTube de-interlace and upscale to 2880x2176p (anything below the 4k bracket is destoryed by compression.)
+> - YouTube de-interlace and upscale to 2880x2176p (anything below the 4k bracket is destroyed by compression.)

 The stock profiles for web use the BDWIF deinterlacer, but QTGMC is always recommended give the [de-interlacing guide](https://github.com/oyvindln/vhs-decode/wiki/Deinterlacing) a read for more details.